 - Celery and Carrot Sticks

-Cook elbow pasta according to package directions for “al dente”.
+- Cook elbow pasta according to package directions for “al dente”.
 Drain and set aside.

-Fold in cooked elbow macaroni and shredded chicken.
+- Fold in cooked pasta and chicken.

-Coat a 9x9 baking dish with cooking spray.
-Transfer contents to baking dish and top with seasoned bread crumbs.
+- Transfer the contents to the prepared baking dish and top with seasoned bread crumbs.

-Bake, uncovered, for 20 minutes.
+- Bake, uncovered, for 20 minutes.
 Change to low broil to brown the bread crumbs.

-Remove, top with blue cheese crumbles and parsley, if desired.
+- Remove, top with blue cheese crumbles and parsley, if desired.

-Serve hot with celery and carrot sticks.
+- Serve hot with celery and carrot sticks.

-If you've tried this recipe, come back and let us know how it was in the comments or ratings.
+- If you've tried this recipe, come back and let us know how it was in the comments or ratings.